VDA5050/VDA5050/VDA5050_EN_V1.md

 The values for some fields in the AGV factsheet can only be specified during system integration, for example the assignment of project-specific load and station types, together with the list of station and load types which are supported by this AGV.

-The factsheet is both intended as a human-readable document and for machine processing, e.g. an import by the master control application, and thus is specified as a JSON document.
+The factsheet is both intended as a human-readable document and for machine processing, e.g., an import by the master control application, and thus is specified as a JSON document.

 ## 7.1 Contents of the AGV factsheet